midori-ao/html5-semantic-elements/README.md

 ## Hands-on Activity

-Convert an existing blog website using non-semantic elements to use semantic elements!
+Convert an existing blogging website using non-semantic elements to use semantic elements.
+Add 2 blog posts, each with a title, content, and 2 comments, using semantic elements.

 ### Extra Challenge 1